Informative

 Bikat Road Map

-Following the road map as shown in the illustration below ensures that you take care of almost every obstacle that will come your way.
+Following the road map as shown in the illustration below will prepare you to take care of almost any obstacle that is likely to come your way.
 The treks mentioned are just to provide a reference as to the level of difficulty that needs to be tackled in order to be ready for the ultimate challenge.
-You can also get in touch with our team and choose from a plethora of options available in each difficulty level and accordingly move your way up the Bikat Rating Scale.
+You can also get in touch with our team and choose from a plethora of options available within each difficulty level and accordingly move your way up the Bikat Rating Scale.

 Mount Everest : How to get there?

-If you dream of being on the highest point of the highest mountain, you have a long way ahead of you.
-There’s no better time to start but now, best of luck!
+If you dream of seeing yourself on the top of Everest, you have a long way ahead of you.
+There’s no better time to start than now.
+We are here to offer support in any way that we can.
+All the Best!

 Abhishaik Sud